 Our Business Development and Logistics teams collaborated extensively to effectively coordinate all shipments out of Dubai and Lahore.
 Airport closures, landslides, closed borders, and administrative problems like securing permits and getting through customs made this difficult at times, but we made use of cross-sectoral expertise and information-sharing platforms such as Logistics Cluster Working Group and the Safe Access to Fuel and Energy platform to work around the challenges.
 Importing products such as gasoline and kerosene continues to impede the long-term response and rebuilding process.
 We feel it’s important to share learnings and experiences, so we’ve contributed to Rensselaer Polytechnic Institute in New York’s research on how we supported international response teams for work on improving future emergency response.

 All our products are the outcome of an extensive product innovation process, often under the guidelines of international agencies, bilateral donors, governments and non-governmental organisations.
 Collaboration is the cornerstone of this process.
-Collaboration is also the watchword for the way we work with external partners in a socially responsible manner: to date, our foundation, the Bilqees Sarwar Foundation has partnered with over ten local organizations around the world.
+Collaboration is also the watchword for the way we work with external partners in a socially responsible manner: to date, our charitable arm, the Bilqees Sarwar Foundation has partnered with over ten local organizations around the world.
 Going forward, we aim to expand our partnerships by forming strategic alliances and working hand-in-hand with actors from all sectors.

 This blog originally appeared here.